Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ![azure rbac](/install/images/RBAC.png)

-## Service Principal Role Based Access Control Dashboard tab
+## Service Principal Role Based Access Control page

 This tab is used to show Azure Services Principals RBAC permissions from all the subscriptions a given Azure account has access to.
 You will be able to identify the roles applied to all Azure resources and if the subscriptions have custom roles.